jogoodma/homology-explorer/docs/draft_report.md

 2. The edgelist is converted to an `nx.Graph()` object upon which is run a `networkx` function of some kind.
 This returns an edgelist or nodelist with the newly calculated network analysis attribute.
 3. The newly calculated attribute from step 2 is appended to the node or edge attributes for the gene neighborhood determined in step 1.
 This returns a new list of edges or nodes along with all the attributes (original and calculated) for each object of the list.

-This framework is advantageous since the only difference between each network analysis is the CRUD operation performing the `networkx` function called in step 2.
+This framework is advantageous for later development since the only difference between each network analysis is the CRUD operation performing the `networkx` function called in step 2.
 These CRUD operations are quite simple to construct, and then it is just a matter of making the path parameter available as a request to the network analysis endpoint.

 For example, the network CRUD operation for the `geneneighbornodes/multigene/PageRank/` call only consists of 8 lines: